carolacaivano/Diamond-Price-Prediction/README.md

 ```

 #### Challenge 2
-In the same conda environment you van execute the script pipeline.py, that can be found in the folder solution.
+In the same conda environment, you can execute the script pipeline.py, which can be found in the folder solution.
 You can run it with the following command:
 ```
 $ python pipeline.py path_of_dataset
 ```
 you need to specify the path where your dataset is located.

 #### Challenge 3
-In the same conda enviroment you can run the web app with the following command:
+In the same conda environment you can run the web app with the following command:

 ```
 $ uvicorn api:app --reload --port 8010